nfsi-canada/OBStools/docs/atacr.rst

 ++++++++++++++++++++++

 We wish to download one month of data for the station M08A for March 2012.
-The various options above allow us to select the additional channels to specify (e.g., ``-C H,P`` for both horizontal and pressure data - which is the default setting).
-Default frequency settings for data pre-processing match those of the Matlab ``ATaCR`` software and can therefore be ignore when calling the program.
+The various options above allow us to select the additional channels to use (e.g., ``-C H,P`` for both horizontal and pressure data - which is the default setting).
+Default frequency settings for data pre-processing match those of the Matlab ``ATaCR`` software and can therefore be ignored when calling the program.
 Since the file ``M08A.pkl`` contains only one station, it is not necessary to specify a key.
 This option would be useful if the database contained several stations and we were only interested in downloading data for M08A.
 In this case, we would specify ``--keys=M08A`` or ``--keys=7D.M08A``.
-The only required options at this point are the ``--start`` and ``--end`` options to specify the dates for which data will will be downloaded.
+The only required options at this point are the ``--start`` and ``--end`` options to specify the dates for which data will be downloaded.

-If you change your mind about the pre-processing options, you can always re-run the following line with the option ``-O``, which will over-write the data saved to disk.
+If you change your mind about the pre-processing options, you can always re-run the following line with the option ``-O``, which will overwrite the data saved to disk.

 To download all broadband seismic and pressure data, simply type in a terminal: